pluginized-protocols/libxbgp/docs/source/init_plugin_manager.rst

 project_conf_dir
     The path associated with the configuration folder of your program.
-    It is used to indicate the location of the local state directory, where the library can read the JSON manifest path and store files that are used when the eBPF is running.
+    It is used to indicate the location of the local state directory, where the library can store files that are used when the eBPF is running.

 len_char
     Actual size of the `project_conf_dir` string